 When making treats for dogs, 'meat' is an absolute winning ingredient that doesn't contain any wheat or sugar and what dog doesn't love meat?
 The best treats I've made for my dogs, is the dehydrated meat treats.
 They're easy to make, full of nutrients, have limited ingredients, and dogs go crazy for them.
 Of course, you can also dehydrate fruits and vegetables for a healthy wheat or gluten-free alternative.

-If you love to bake and wish to make cookie-type treats, then there are plenty of wheat-free or gluten-free options available.
-Brown rice flour is a great alternative to wheat and can be combined with flax-meal and pumpkin to make a delicious wheat or gluten free dog treat.
+If you love to bake and wish to make cookie-type treats, then there are plenty of grain free or gluten free recipes available.
+Brown rice flour is a great alternative to wheat and can be combined with flax-meal and pumpkin to make a delicious grain or gluten free dog treat.

-If you want to avoid only wheat (not gluten) then you can try some recipes that use a much healthier alternative to wheat such as oat flour.
+If you want to avoid only grain (not gluten) then you can try some recipes that use a much healthier alternative to wheat such as oat flour.

 If you have a dog that is already overweight, or you just want to avoid them getting that way, then homemade dog treats that are low in fat, is a great option.
 Dogs, especially those on a diet, are really good at giving us those puppy-dog eyes when they want a treat.